bestestimate/api/README.md

 #### FEATURES
 The following features are currently available through the public version of *MOLE*:
 * Bootstrap analysis
-* Distribution fitting
+* Distribution fitting (Uniform, Gaussian, Exponential, Lognormal)
-* Direct reliability analysis \*
+* Direct reliability analysis (*[reach out](https://bestestimate.nl/menu_reach_out.html) for custom limit states*)
-* Soil profile layer identification
+* Soil profile layer identification based on CPT data
 * Parameter estimation over depth with quantile regression

-\* *Note that for custom limit states a function needs to be added*

-Works are ongoing to expand the features.
+Works are ongoing to expand the features of this API.
 Please [check out this page](https://bestestimate.nl/ex_to_be_developed.html) for more information.

 #### CONTACT
-Created by [@joostremmers](https://joostremmers.nl/menu_reach_out.html) - reach out in case of questions.
+Created by [@joostremmers](https://joostremmers.nl/menu_reach_out.html) - reach out in case of questions, bugs or errors.